 While we love expressing our adoration for classic French style here on Who What Wear, it’s the Brits who take more style risks, exude an edgier aesthetic, and are decidedly individual in their style choices.
 Who What Wear UK’s assistant editor, Joy Montgomery, describes some of the key characteristics of British style: “Eccentricity would have to be at the top of the list.
-While we marvel at New Yorker’s professional polish or L.A.’s laid-back cool, us Brits possess a certain nerdy quirkiness that manifests in chunky, hand-knitted jumpers, heritage fabrics, and off-beat accessories—we championed ‘ugly’ trends way before they hit the mainstream.
+While we marvel at New Yorker’s professional polish or L.A.’s laid-back cool, we Brits possess a certain nerdy quirkiness that manifests in chunky, hand-knitted jumpers, heritage fabrics, and off-beat accessories—we championed ‘ugly’ trends way before they hit the mainstream.
 Our muses include Alexa Chung, Vivienne Westwood, and Cara Delevingne—all wonderfully weird in their own ways yet also undeniably cool.”

 So what are the pieces that Americans wear that Brits think are a tad funny?
 Scroll below for my firsthand fashion observations.